appsquickly/typhoon/README.md

             Note the "is-class-method" attribute: Spring Objective-C will normally guess this, so if the method follows objective-c naming conventions, this wouldn't be needed.
 That is to say, if the method name starts with "init" it will be treated as an instance method, otherwise it will be resolved as a class method. . . supplying this attribute will override Spring Objective-C's guess.
         </description>
         <initializer selector="URLWithString:" is-class-method="yes">
             <description>
                 Unlike property injection, initializer arguments require type to be set explicitly, unless the type is a primitive - BOOL, int, etc. . .
-This is because the Objective-C runtime doesn't include detailed type information for selectors.
-Only whether the type is an object or the primitive type.
+(This is because the Objective-C runtime doesn't include detailed type information for selectors - only whether the type is an object or primitive type.
 (The container will remind you to set this attribute if you forget).
             </description>
             <argument parameterName="string" value="http://dev.foobar.com/service/" required-class="NSString"/>
         </initializer>